-As a small business owner busy running just about everything, you’re not alone if you feel insanely frustrated by the prospect of having to haul yourself all the way to a bank branch to open a business bank account.
-That’s why it’s certainly worth looking into how to open a business bank account online from the comfort of your own office or home.
+You’re not alone if you feel insanely frustrated by the prospect of having to haul yourself all the way to a bank branch to open a business bank account.
+Opening a business bank account online isn’t 100% straightforward.

 The goals that you want to meet by opening a business bank account online should align with the three bullets in one of these columns.
 If you feel a bit all over the place, take a good look at those goals again and figure out what, exactly, you’re looking to do with this cash.
 (And just maybe you need to open both accounts.)

-If you’re still confused, talk to your business accountant, who’ll be more than happy to help advise you—and will be thrilled that you’re separating your business and personal finances.
+If you’re still confused, talk to your business accountant, who will be thrilled you’re separating your business and personal finances.

 Here’s a thought—or at least a place to start:

-The bottom line on how to open a business bank account online:
+What’s the bottom line on how to open a business bank account online?

 So, look around at all of your options.
-If you decide that you’re willing to make that trip to the bank, you’ll open up all of your business bank account options—and choose the very best account for your business.
+If you decide an online-based bank account isn’t for you and you’re willing to go to the bank, you’ll open up more business bank account options.